 The ADC has a seven-bit hardware address which is also referred to as a slave address.
-For the ADC121C027, the address is configured by the ADDR address selection input.
-ADDR can be grounded, left floating, or tied to $V_A$ .
-If desired, ADDR can be set to $V_A/2$ rather than left floating.
-The state of the ADDR input sets the hardware address that the ADC responds to on the I2C bus (see Table 1).
+For the MSOP-8 version of the ADC121C021, this address is configured by the ADR0 and ADR1 addres selection inputs.
+For the ADC121C027, the address is configured by the ADR0 address selection input.
+ADR0 and ADR1 can be grounded, left floating, or tied to V_A .
+If desired, ADR0 and ADR1 can be set to $V_A/2$ rather than left floating.
+The state of these inputs sets the hardware address that the ADC responds to on the I2C bus (see Table 1).
 For the ADC121C021, the hardware address is not pin-configurable and is set to 1010100.
-The diagrams in Section 1.10 describe how the I2C controller should address the ADC via the I2C interface.
+The diagrams in Section 1.10 COMMUNICATING WITH THE ADC121C021 describes how the I2C controller should address the ADC via the I2C interface.